-STANDING ORDER 8.13: CONTRACT REGISTER
+STANDING ORDER 8.14: CONTRACT REGISTER

+- 8.14.1 A register of all Contracts over £5,000 placed by the Council shall be kept and maintained by the Director for Digital and Resources in conjunction with the Councils' Procurement team.
+The register shall be open to inspection by any Member of the Council.

+- 8.14.2 The joint Contracts Register shall identify, where appropriate, the following for each Contract:

+- Contract Reference Number

+- Title of Agreement

+- Department Responsible

+- Description of Contract

+- Contract Start Date

+- Contract End Date

 - Contract Extension period (if applicable)

 - Contract Review Date

 - Contract Value

 - Irrecoverable VAT

 - Supplier Name

 - Supplier Type (legal standing of the organisation)

 - Procurement process used

-- 8.13.3 A regular report should be presented to the Council's Procurement Working Group by the Director for Service or his/her nominated representative identifying all those Contracts due to expire and the proposed action to be taken.
+- 8.14.3 A regular report should be presented to the Council's Procurement Working Group by the Director for Service or his/her nominated representative identifying all those Contracts due to expire and the proposed action to be taken.

-- 8.13.4 The report identifying these Contracts should be presented in a timely fashion to allow for sufficient time to re-procure if necessary.
+- 8.14.4 The report identifying these Contracts should be presented in a timely fashion to allow for sufficient time to re-procure if necessary.

-STANDING ORDER 8.14: NOMINATED SUB-CONTRACTORS
+STANDING ORDER 8.15: NOMINATED SUB-CONTRACTORS

-- 8.14.1 Where it is anticipated that the main supplier of the Contract will want to sub-contract out to a third party any part of the service, goods or works to be supplied in the main contract, the Director for Service must ensure that: - a) The sub-contractor and his/her role has been approved - b) The main supplier has carried a best value exercise in line with these Contract Standing Orders and that best value for the sub-contractor has been approved by the Procurement team; and - c) Any sub-contractor is paid under the same payment terms as the main contractor or as per the EU requirement of 30 days; whichever is quicker - 8.14.2 There shall be inserted in every Contract a clause detailing the subcontracting arrangements
+- 8.15.1 Where it is anticipated that the main supplier of the Contract will want to sub-contract out to a third party any part of the service, goods or works to be supplied in the main contract, the Director for Service must ensure that:- - a) The sub-contractor and his/her role has been approved - b) The main supplier has carried a best value exercise in line with these Contract Standing Orders and that best value for the sub-contractor has been approved by the Procurement team; and - c) Any sub-contractor is paid under the same payment terms as the main contractor or as per the EU requirement of 30 days; whichever is quicker - 8.15.2 There shall be inserted in every Contract a clause detailing the subcontracting arrangements